Dobatymo/data-algos/metrics-and-distances.md

 ## METEOR
 - also called: 'Metric for Evaluation of Translation with Explicit ORdering'
+- paper: 'Meteor: An Automatic Metric for MT Evaluation with High Levels of Correlation with Human Judgments' (2007)
 - https://en.wikipedia.org/wiki/METEOR
 - applications: 'Machine translation'
+- implemented in: 'gcunhase/NLPMetrics'

 ## HyTER
 - paper: 'HyTER: Meaning-Equivalent Semantics for Translation Evaluation' (2012)